bhvieira/bhvieira.github.io/publications/Intelligence.md

 We show that, on average, results on general intelligence are significantly higher than results on the prediction of fluid intelligence, which hints towards the moderating effect of measurement quality, which has been reported in other instances[^1].
 We follow the PRISMA reporting guidelines throughout the paper.

-We describe several methodological aspects of the studies, starting from the earliest one, in 2008, such as datasets, sample sizes, machine learning models employed, evaluation of performance.
+Not only that, but we describe several methodological aspects of the studies, starting from the earliest one, in 2008, such as datasets, sample sizes, machine learning models employed, evaluation of performance.
 This application of machine learning to cognition demonstrates exponential growth.
-For this reason, we believe that the time for this review is oportune, and we hope to foment better practices in the field, as well as foundations for future reviews and neurobiological theories of intelligence differences.
+For this reason, we believe that the time for this review is opportune, and we hope to foment better practices in the field, as well as foundations for future reviews and neurobiological theories of intelligence differences.

 ## Abstract